westwardfishdme/COMP170-study-repository/readme.md

 **BOOKS UNRELATED TO THE COURSE THAT I THINK YOU SHOULD CHECK OUT**

+I love reading, but I understand that reading is not for everyone, if you are heavily invested into computers, computer science in general, or want to build better programming skills, I would check out some of these books

 - [The Hacker Ethic and the Spirit of the Information Age](https://archive.org/details/TheHackerEthicAndTheSpiritOfTheInformationAge)

+The book on the Hacker Ethic isn't just necessarily pertaining to computer 'hacking' but is rather a change in mindset to how one accomplishes their goals through their principles.
+This video from [14 years ago synthesizes the essence of the book pretty eloquently.](https://www.youtube.com/watch?v=l6iMdsey4uI)

 - [Algorithms - Panos Louridas](https://www.amazon.com/Algorithms-MIT-Press-Essential-Knowledge/dp/0262539020)

+I read this book a few years back, but to summarize it-- the matter of algorithmically thinking is such an important skill in today's world.
+It kind of just gives the reader some basic ideas of what algorithms are, and how someone with an algorithmically-thinking brain will tackle such problems.
 - [The C Programming Language](https://www.cs.sfu.ca/~ashriram/Courses/CS295/assets/books/C_Book_2nd.pdf)

+So the C programming language itself is not something that we cover in this course specifically, but C is such a fundamental language in computing, that NOT reading it or knowing about it will be extremely detrimental in your career as a programmer as most languages are either based or written in C (such as python, which uses C in it's backend)

+If you don't want to read a whole other book, which I totally understand, you can either check out the wikipedia article [here](https://en.wikipedia.org/wiki/C_(programming_language)) or this video of why C is so important [from computerphile here.](https://www.youtube.com/watch?v=ci1PJexnfNE)

+### In summary...
 You don't have to check these videos or articles out at all, but they do help reinforce REALLY good learning habits when it comes to programming, they were videos that I have sent out to my friends who have asked me how to learn how to program, and it's helped them in their careers.

-The book on the hacker ethic isn't just necessarily pertaining to computer 'hacking' but is rather a change in mindset to how one accomplishes their goals through their principles.
-This video from [14 years ago synthesizes the essence of the book pretty eloquently.](https://www.youtube.com/watch?v=l6iMdsey4uI)

 # The Guide for COMP170

+# Python Basics
 ## Print
 In almost every programming language, there are ways to output messages or as we'll learn later, variables to the screen this is almost always called `print`, but some languages will have a slightly